medialize/ally.js/README.md

 ### master ###

 * adding `event/shadow-focus` to emit custom event when focus changes within the Shadow DOM - extracted from `focus/within`
+* adding `event/interaction-type-listener` to track user input to differentiate keyboard and pointer input

 ### 0.0.6 (June 17th 2015) ###